Jamie-Wallace/react-learning/mars-rover-ts-2/src/Summarized Kata Notes.md

 ## Actions to take

-- Set up call with Alasdair
-- Extract class diagram of our current structure
-- Play around with Cypress for a UI test
+- List what is required to be Done with a video recording.
 - Decide on how we can test that the grid squares render in the correct order (0,0 appears bottom left)
 - See if we can plug in userEvent throughout the code to avoid FireEvent
 - See how difficult implementing the command pattern is (to help decide if we want to showcase it in the screencast)